brightzheng100/springboot-jersey-swagger/README.md

 ![swagger-ui](swagger-ui.png "Swagger UI")

+> Note:
-> Note: we can play with the APIs within the UI.
+> - All the APIs can be playing through the UI
+> - Do switch the Schemes to "https" if you're using https protocol like in [Pivotal Web Services](https://run.pivotal.io)

 # Cloud Ready?